-The firewall does not start or stop at one specific point in the agency.
-It exists across all of USAGM and VOA.
+The firewall exists across all of USAGM and VOA.
 It is important that staff not only reports up the chain of command when other government officials or agencies approach VOA, but that leadership communicates challenges to VOA's reporting down the chain so that it's clear to editors that coverage has been called into question and the journalistic reasoning behind any corrective actions.